Efesencan/BU-Cloud-Computing/README.md

 * ReactJS is also the frontend development environment of the ChRIS project.
 This makes our front end more integratable to the main dashboard;

-* Python and PyFlask is also intensively used in the ChRIS project backend.
-By using the same PyFlask library, it is easier to maintain code.
+* Python and Django is also intensively used in the ChRIS project backend.
+By using the same Django library, it is easier to maintain code.

 * Shell Script is a powerful tool in the Linux environment.
 Hardware information and processing allocations could be done by correctly using shell script.